Nubro24/KSP_Starship-kOS-Interface/README.md

 ### Known Issues:
 - **Kraken:**
     - The scripts have been designed for stock Kerbin, and it functions most reliably on a stock install.
 If you use planet mods that increase the size of the planet (e.g. KSRSS,RSS) the chances of a wobbly tower or other problems are significantly higher.
-- **Tank mismatch error:**
-    - This is a feature that stops launches _before they fail_ in-flight, and generally an indication that the fuel tanks are the wrong size and something got messed up along the way.
-    - **Kopernicus**: If you use stock Kerbin with _Kopernicus_ (it's a requirement for using _Parallax_) installed, please install the optional _SEPkOS patch for stock Kerbin with Kopernicus.cfg_ patch.
-    - Your .craft may also be messed up, so load a fresh one from the stock category in the VAB.
-    - Check that you don't have multiple planet mods installed simultaneously, like Rescale 2.5 and OPM.
 - **Multiple ships/towers of the same name:**
     - Can cause issues where the wrong ship gets loaded during launch.
 - **Booster crashes into the Orbital Launch Mount on landing:**
     - Stock Kerbin: You may need to install the optional _SEPkOS patch for stock Kerbin with Kopernicus.cfg_ patch.
-- **Booster runs out of fuel on return to the launch site:**
-    - Load a fresh .craft from the stock category in the VAB.
-    - Mechjeb Q or G Limiter could cause launch/catch failures.
 - **On non-stock Kerbin the tower may be glitching upon booster-catch due to the Kraken**.
 - **Engines are engaged and gimballing during re-entry.
 This is important for the scripts to be able to read pitch commands**.
-- **Occasionally there may be glitches in the script, like not finding a suitable trajectory or crashing on something silly.
+- **Occasionally there may be glitches in the script, like not finding a suitable trajectory (circulate orbit helps mostly) or crashing on something silly.
 There's usually not a lot I can do about these things.
 Sorry..**

 ### Bug support guide: